Due to high demand, only students aged 8-15 can sign up for group classes.

 At this point in the lesson, I would ask you to choose any string you like and make it sound.
-You can use the any finger on your right hand or a guitar pick to do this.
+You can use any finger on your right hand or a guitar pick to do this.
 Listen to the sound.

-Next, using the same string, press the index finger of you left hand down behind the first fret.
+Next, using the same string, press the index finger of your left hand down behind the first fret.
 Again, use the right hand to make it sound.
 “Is this note higher or lower?”
 (The answer is higher)

 The fingers of the left hand also use a numbered system.
-Index finger is 1, middle finger is 2, ring finger is 3, pinky finger is 4.
+The Index finger is 1, the middle finger is 2, the ring finger is 3, the pinky finger is 4.
 Understandably, this can become confusing for beginners as it can be confusing to distinguish between fret numbers and finger numbers.
 Because of this, for the first few lessons, I may refer to the fingers as index or middle etc rather than using the numbers so the student is not overwhelmed.

-This will be repeated a number of times until you are more comfortable navigating the fretboard!
+This will be repeated a number of times until you are more comfortable navigating the fretboard

 I recommend using a combination of both recording and tablature to get the most out of each lesson

 Using the same principles found in Navigating The Fretboard, we can construct our first chord together.
 A chord is just three or more notes played together.
-Like before, a combination of strings, frets and fingers with be given.
+Like before, a combination of strings, frets and fingers will be given.
 Again, will begin with just one finger, except this time we will strum three or more notes using the right hand.
 For example, I might tell you to place your ring finger, on the high E string, 3rd fret.
 Once you do this I will tell you to strum only the strings G, B & E together.
-This is a one fingered version of G Major.
+This is a one-fingered version of G Major.

-Another example would be to play a one fingered C major chord.
+Another example would be to play a one-fingered C major chord.
 Using your index finger, place it on the B string, 1st fret.
 Strum the strings G, B & E together.
-Although this chord may appear very easy, because we are just using one finger, it usually brings up a very important challenging that every guitarist faces.
+Although this chord may appear very easy, because we are just using one finger, it usually brings up a very important challenge that every guitarist faces.
 That is making sure that all strings ring out.
 The flesh on the inside of the index finger may touch off the high E string, stopping it from ringing out.
 To ensure this does not happen, make sure you are up on the tips of your fingers, and have each finger curved, as to be out of the path of each string.

 Apart from gaining skills directly relating to music, you will also benefit in other aspects of your life.
 This applies to young and old and should be considered when pursuing a new skill.

 Learning the skills required to play an instrument, master a piece, and execute a performance gives each student a sense of pride and achievement which builds confidence.
-This is of great benefit by itself, but is also more valuable when the student realises this is accomplished through consistent work.
+This is of great benefit by itself but is also more valuable when the student realises this is accomplished through consistent work.
 Then, this can be applied to multiple aspects of their own personal lives.

-Stage-fright is something that effects most people, whether it is on an actual stage while performing or in their professional lives when giving a presentation.
+Stage-fright is something that affects most people, whether it is on an actual stage while performing or in their professional lives when giving a presentation.
 By learning music effectively and taking the right steps into performance, these skills will alleviate the tensions by showing how the correct preparation will make you feel at ease in pressured environments of any given situation.

-Playing in a group context requires great team work.
+Playing in a group context requires great teamwork.
 In order to have a successful ensemble, everyone must learn their part, be willing to listen to others, and communicate clearly.
 Everyone has the responsibility to learn their part so they can really enjoy working together to create wonderful music.
 This is a critical skill in life and is easily introduced in music.
 Students realise that when they put the work into their part, and listen to others, everything starts to function smoothly.

 Having a teacher provide you with constructive criticism is an essential part of becoming a better musician.
 A good teacher will identify which aspects of your playing need more attention and implement the correct strategies to improve them.
 This is very helpful criticism, it allows you to grow as a musician while commending your efforts so far.
 Sometimes, feedback can be less constructive when in the public eye.
 For instance, they may not enjoy a particular song you performed.
 This is a great opportunity to handle this criticism with care, and know that everyone has very different opinions about music, so you will learn not to take it personally or to knock you back.